Entrosplainer

 We further believe that services should be censorship resistant, credibly neutral, and transparent to users.
 We believe that decentralization is the only effective way to guarantee these properties.
 Eliminating centralized intermediary service providers reduces the ways for services to become targets for manipulation and attack.

-Smart contract applications achieve decentralization by delegating the execution of application logic to a set of decentralized service providers: miners or validators, or more generally, nodes.
+Smart contract applications achieve decentralization by delegating the execution of application logic to a set of decentralized service providers: miners or validators or, more generally, nodes.

 Smart contracts are very powerful primitives for building decentralized applications.
 But smart contracts are limited to the set of operations exposed by the smart contract infrastructure.
 Smart contracts typically cannot do any of the following things: